PaperMC/PaperDocs/source/about/contact.rst

 The Paper project handles most of our communication via IRC.

-You can join us in either of the two locations:
+You can join us on either of these two servers:

 * `#Paper on irc.spi.gt <https://irc.spi.gt/iris/?channels=paper>`_